-For more information, see the “Right to Access” document from the U.S. Office for Civil Rights (OCR).
+For more information, see the “Your Rights Under HIPAA” page from the HHS U.S. Office for Civil Rights (OCR).

 This federal government agency is the primary protector of the privacy and security of your medical records information under the Health Insurance Portability and Accountability Act (HIPAA).

 OUR OTHER WEBSITES